RAG (Red, Amber & Green)

 The second step has some subjectivity.
 Here the students have to apply their mind and decide, on a relative scale, which topic appears to be important and which doesn’t seem to be important for the Prelims/Mains exam.
 Example: Topic NJAC is more likely to be asked than the topic on Chapter 19 of the Constitution (Miscellaneous).

 While segregating, ensure that the ratio is maintained.
 Each team of 20 students will do this.
-Then such categorisation of all teams are integrated and duplication removed.
+Then such categorization of all teams are integrated and duplication removed.
 Thus we have three baskets now: The Red basket, having around 750 topics, the Amber basket having around 450 topics and the Green basket, having 300 topics.

 This is the RAG basket!
 Needless to say, we will keep adding the new Current affairs topics, every month to these baskets.